 Welcome to this set of workshops on R, Open Research, and Reproducibility.
-My name is Andrew Stewart and I am an Experimental Psychologist in the Division of Neuroscience and Experimental Psychology at the University of Manchester and a Fellow of The Software Sustainability Institute.
+I am an Experimental Psychologist in the Division of Neuroscience and Experimental Psychology at the University of Manchester and a Fellow of The Software Sustainability Institute.
 You can contact me via email or via direct message on Twitter.
 If you are interested in my academic activities, you can check out my website here.

 In the summer of 2020 I started recording these workshops as part of a couple of Masters level courses I teach at the University of Manchester.
 I realised they might have broader interest so I decided to share a subset of them via this website.
 Hopefully you will find them useful.
 Workshop 1 provides a general introduction to Open Research and Reproducibility.
 The other workshops assume you have some training in undergraduate-level statistics and research design.

-The following introductory video (as with all the others in this set) is best viewed in fullscreen mode at 1080p resolution.
-I have recorded the audio with a podcasting microphone, so it’s best listened to with headphones.
+All the videos in these workshops are best viewed in fullscreen mode at 1080p resolution.
+I have recorded the audio with a podcasting microphone, so the sound will sound best with headphones.
 YouTube generates subtitles automatically, so please turn those on if you’d find them useful.
-They are fairly accurate - although sometimes ‘open research’ gets mis-subtitled as ‘urban research’!
+They are fairly accurate - although sometimes ‘open research’ gets mis-subtitled as ‘urban research’…

 In this workshop I will first introduce you to the key concepts in open research, and talk about the so-called “replication crisis” in the Psychological, Biomedical, and Life Sciences that has resulted in the Open Research movement.
 I will also discuss the importance of adopting reproducible research practices in your own research, and provide an introduction to various tools and processes you can incorporate into your own research workflows that will allow you to conduct reproducible research.
 To go to this workshop, just click on the image below.